apapiu/apapiu.github.io/_posts/2022-08-06-multinomial-bayes.md

 $$p(x\mid \theta)=\prod p(x_i\mid \theta) = \theta_1^{20}\theta_2^{16}\theta_3^{14}$$

-This might seem like an odd function but if we take the log
+This might seem like an odd function but if we take the log we get:

 $$-log(p(x\mid \theta)) = 20(log(\theta_1))+16(log(\theta_2))+14(log(\theta_3))$$

-- if we squint a bit we realize that this is just the CategoricalCrossentropy that's used a lot as.
+If we squint a bit we realize that this is just the CategoricalCrossentropy given the data that's used a lot as a loss function in ML multi-class models.

 So assuming a uniform prior $$p(\theta\mid x) \propto \theta_1^{20}\cdot \theta_2^{16} \cdot \theta_3^{14}$$ a rather simple formula.
 Now to actually get the inference on $\theta$ we could use say pymc to do this whole process for us or we could try to sample directly from the unnormalized posterior here.
 Instead we will choose a middle ground and use the fact that the posterior is a known distrbution.